 “Inflammatory responses play decisive roles at different stages of tumor development, including initiation, promotion, malignant conversion, invasion, and metastasis.”

 In addition, signs of inflammatory processes (as indicated by pro-inflammatory cytokines as well as other factors) in patients with major depression (MD) had been proven as well.
-And cancer patients who are given the pharmaceutical interferon alpha (which boosts inflammatory response to help combat cancer cells) often become depressed as a side-effect.
+And cancer patients who are given the pharmaceutical interferon-alpha (which boosts inflammatory response to help combat cancer cells) often become depressed as a side-effect.

 A 2006 study presented at the 43rd meeting of the American College of Neuropsychopharmacology and published in the journal Molecular Psychiatry was one of the first to discover the link between depression and allergic reaction, i.e. inflammation.
 This study found that individuals with MD made significant improvements in their condition by treating the inflammation alone.

 Inflammation may just be the “glue” that links many disease states with depression.
-For example, research have shown that people with chronic inflammatory diseases such as rheumatoid arthritis have a higher than average rate of depression.
+For example, researchers have shown that people with chronic inflammatory diseases such as rheumatoid arthritis have a higher than average rate of depression.
 A similar link has been made between depression and other autoimmune conditions.

 The specific substances that make these connections are called cytokines.
 When the body is inflamed, it will produce more of these “inter-cellular communication” enhancers in the bloodstream.
 Interestingly, people who are battling depression are often saturated with cytokines.